luciancahil/Celer/README.md

 TrueFalse means multiple neurons are on in the output layer, and we want to check if the network lit up the correct ones.

-then, pass the declared test class into:
+Then, pass the declared test class into:
 <pre>
       network.runTests(test);
 </pre>